 Wilson-Rezendes Saw Mill

-Our shop is a relplica of the Freeman "Barney" Sellars blacksmith/wood-wright shop which was lovated on Elm Street near four corners in the center of Assonet Village.
+Our shop is a relplica of the Freeman "Barney" Sellars blacksmith/wheel-wright shop which was located on Elm Street near four corners in the center of Assonet Village.

-The original forgse can still be seen in the blacksmith shop.
+The original forge can still be seen in the blacksmith shop.
 If you would like to see a demonstration using this forge when you visit, please call ahead.